LowTierDeveloper/FYGG/README.md

 Double-clicking the file should open it in your default browser.

+## Contact

+You can contact me at Q_Q#4117 on Discord for support, questions, or anything of the sorts.

 ## To-Do

 * Add a login page for further safety.